(ModernSurvival.org) – To protect from cold harsh elements, this simple shelter can be made by hollowing out a big pile

 (Do not stack the excess snow on the shelter.
-It will make the walls heavier and may cause it to collapse.)
+It will make the walls heavier and may cause them to collapse.)

 Once it’s hollowed out, you can create bedding areas, small airflow passages, and anything else you may need to stay warm and be more comfortable.

 The less work you can do, the better as this helps to conserve energy and stay dry.
 A lot of hard work causes excessive sweating and burns more calories.
 If possible, change into dry clothes after settling in to avoid hypothermia.

 A quinzee shelter will keep you safe in a winter survival situation.
-If you don’t have proper tools to build this type of shelter, use branches, sticks, or even your hands to build it.
+If you don’t have the proper tools to build this type of shelter, use branches, sticks, or even your hands to build it.
 The best thing is to bring survival gear with you and always be prepared.

 ~Here’s to Your Survival!